 Our Law Firm believes that clients' success determines our own.
 So we ensure both by collaborating with our clients to achieve their goals.
 We are offering FREE first consultation on certain issues.
 Please contact our office for more details at (972)380-5630

-Probate is a legal process that gives recognition to a will; it typically takes place in probate court, upon demise of a person and directs transfer or distribution of his / her estate to heirs or beneficiaries.
+Probate is legal process that gives recognition will; it typically takes place in probate court, upon demise of person and directs transfer or distribution of his / her estate to heirs or beneficiaries.
 The legal proceeding of probate include:

 - An executor of a will (identified as such in the will by decedent) files formal petition with probate court and gives formal notice to heirs and beneficiaries